asyncapi/generator/docs/asyncapi-file.md

 The files describing the message-driven API under the AsyncAPI Specification are represented as JSON objects and conform to the JSON standards.
 YAML, a superset of JSON, can also be used to represent an A2S (AsyncAPI Specification) file.

 > :bulb: **Remember:**
-If you want to learn how to create an AsyncAPI specification file or refresh your knowledge about the syntax and structure of the AsyncAPI Specification file, check out our official [documentation](https://www.asyncapi.com/docs/reference/specification/latest).
+If you want to learn how to create an AsyncAPI file or refresh your knowledge about the syntax and structure of the AsyncAPI file, check out our official [documentation](https://www.asyncapi.com/docs/reference/specification/latest).

 In the following sections, you'll learn about the inner working of the generator, what happens once the specification file is fed to the generator, and how you can use the content of the specification file with either an AsyncAPI document or AsyncAPI string in your template.

 ### The generation process
-1. The **generator library** receives **[AsyncAPI specification file](asyncapi-file.md)** as an input.
+1. The **Generator** receives the **AsyncAPI file** as an input.
-2. To validate the json/yaml specification file, the generator passes the stringified version of the original specification document to the **[parser](parser.md)**.
+2. To validate the JSON/YAML specification file, the generator passes the stringified version of the original specification document to the **[parser](parser.md)**.
 3. The parser validates the AsyncAPI specification using either the OpenAPI, RAML, or Avro schema defined in the specification files.
-4. If valid, the parser then manipulates the original JSON or YML specification file into functions and properties, bundling them together into an **asyncapiDocument**.
+4. If valid, the parser then manipulates the original JSON/YAML specification file into functions and properties, bundling them together into an **asyncapiDocument**.
-5. At this point, the generator library passes the **original asyncAPIString** and the the **asyncAPIDocument** which make up part of the [template context](asyncapi-context.md).
+5. At this point, the Generator passes the **original asyncAPIString** and the the **asyncAPIDocument** which make up part of the [template context](asyncapi-context.md).
 6. The generator passes the **template context** to either the [react](react-render-engine.md) or [nunjucks](nunjucks-render-engine.md)render engine therefore making it accessible in the templates.

 ``` mermaid